AaltoSciComp/isolate-namespace/README.md

 unprivledged user.
 The usage of the script can be as a wrapper, for example instead of `python code.py`, one can run `isolate.sh python code.py`.
 You choose which directories to make available inside of the isolated environment.
+For example, you can run `MNTDIRS="." isolate.sh python` to run a Python process that only has access to `.` and system Python stuff - not the rest of your home directory.

 You may think "isn't this what containers do?" and you would be right.
 In fact, in the ideal case this would be a primitive reimplementation of containers.
-However, this is standalone and requires no other system stuff installed.
+However, this is standalone, requires no other system stuff installed, and is designed to isolate your existing system by only mounting requested directories, not a different image.
 There *should* be a script like this that already exists - if anyone can find it, please let me know.

 This is alpha stage software.